SCB LEGAL

 Shuttle Mediation A form of mediation where parties are in separate rooms and the mediator moves between them.

-Significant and Substantial Time Both parents are able to play an equal role in all aspects of the child’s life, including the day-to-day aspects, both difficult and fun aspects.
+Significant and Substantial Time Both parents are able to play an equal role in all aspects of the child’s life, including the day to day aspects, both difficult and fun aspects.

 Sole Parental Responsibility Sole parental responsibility is when one parent is able to make all major decisions about a child’s welfare, safety and well-being without having to first consult the other parent and get their permission.
 That is, the parent that has sole parental responsibility does not need to obtain the consent from the other parent in relation to the child’s schooling, medical decisions, or religion nor does that parent even need to discuss these decision with the other parent unless there are Orders that the parent with sole parental responsibility needs to inform the other parent and obtain their views before making a final decision.